<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 • Having a clear understanding of the buyer persona and all their pain points

-• Having have the ability to attribute specific sales outcomes directly to marketing
+• Having the ability to attribute specific sales outcomes directly to marketing

 Here are some KPIs and metrics you should keep an eye on:

-• Number of opens and avg duration of reading documents
+• Number of opens and average duration of reading documents

 • Number of leads generated

-• Managing the quality of leads and move them from Marketing Qualified Leads (MQLs) to Sale Qualified Leads (SQLs)
+• Managing the quality of leads and moving them from Marketing Qualified Leads (MQLs) to Sale Qualified Leads (SQLs)

 10) Public Relations

-A Press Release is a great opportunity to promote or announcement big news from your business that you'd like your industry or community to take note of.
+A Press Release is a great opportunity to promote or announce big news from your business that you'd like your industry or community to take note of.

 Make sure to:

-• Have the right PR strategy that aligns your brand, your area, and audience
+• Have the right PR strategy that aligns your brand, your area, and your audience

 • Combine the right message with the right CTA